-GlobalSign does not generate Private Keys for publicly trusted SSL Certificates.
+GlobalSign does not generate Private Keys for publicly trusted SSL or Code Signing certificates.

 GlobalSign CAs that create Private Keys on behalf of Subscribers do so only when sufficient security is maintained within the key generation process and any onward issuance process to the Subscriber.